9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 Each region of the U.S. has specific U-Factor and SHGC requirements that a door needs to meet to be considered Energy Efficient for that area.

-Check out this map and chart to see what the requirements are in your area of the country.
+Check out this map and chart to see the requirements in your area of the country.

-While the U-Factor and SHGC are the main energy criteria, here are several important aspects of making a door energy efficient.
+While the U-Factor and SHGC are the main energy criteria, here are several essential aspects of an energy-efficient door:

 - Amount and Type of Glass